 A few hundred of you took me up on my invitation by voting in the first G.&G. League ballot, and I can’t wait to get started.
 But lest I get ahead of myself, before we do, I thought I’d introduce you to the new series, explain a little more about why I’m going in this direction, and provide some more detail about how this continuation of Soccer Out of Context will work.

 The entire Soccer Out of Context: Major League Baseball series is complete, and it was a joy to write, design and produce.
 Thanks to all for for reading.
 If you haven’t read any Soccer Out of Context work yet, then start here and make your way through.
+Or, if you just want to jump around, you can head right to a particular division; in the order I made them, here they are: AL East, NL Central, AL West, NL West, AL Central, NL East.
 And though the majors are now finished, this project continues with the Soccer Out of Context: Ghosts & Grandfathers League series - where classic and forgotten athletic identities are revived with soccer-style aesthetics.
 You can vote on the first identity here.

 Also, I’ve introduced Clean Sheet Co. - a brand new shop to buy original soccer-inspired t-shirts and apparel.
 We’re starting out slow - our first shirt is made for US Soccer fans, and it’s called The Gadsden - but we’ll be ramping up over the next couple months.
 Check it out if you like that sort of thing.

 More fútbol-style inspiration coming soon.

 Well, we made it.
 This piece covers the last division I’ve yet to look at - the National League East - and it also marks a full trip around the country and around the Major League bases.
 As of today, all 30 M.L.B. clubs will have received their Soccer Out of Context re-imagining.